 The Truth About Fake News and What To Do About It

-Faculty from Iowa State University's Greenlee School of Journalism and ISU Graduate Students in Psychology will lead an online, interactive media literacy workshop identifying and developing tools in order to better navigate the shifting media landscape.
-A team of experts will define the role of journalists versus media, identify how to develop visual literacy skills, explore why our brains are persuaded by misinformation, and share mindfulness tips around news consumption.
-Participants will break into small, facilitated groups to practice applying some of these concepts and skills.
+In 2020, faculty from Iowa State University's Greenlee School of Journalism and ISU Graduate Students in Psychology led an online, interactive media literacy workshop identifying and developing tools in order to better navigate the shifting media landscape.
+A team of experts defined the role of journalists versus media, identified how to develop visual literacy skills, explored why our brains are persuaded by misinformation, and shared mindfulness tips around news consumption.

 Presented in partnership with Ames Public Library, Iowa State University Greenlee School of Journalism and Iowa State University Graduate Students in Psychology.